-Now then, if a man comes into your synagogue wearing gold rings and dressed in splendid apparel, and there comes in also a poor man in lowly apparel, 3.
-And you give preference to the one who is wearing the splendid apparel, and say to him, "Seat yourself here in the best place";
+Now then, if a man comes into your synagogue wearing gold rings and dressed in splendid apparel, and there comes in also a poor man in lowly apparel, and you give preference to the one who is wearing the splendid apparel, and say to him, "Seat yourself here in the best place";

 We may even believe, as the first century Pharisees and religious leaders felt, that wealth is a sign of God's blessing (Satan can bless as well, see Luke 4:5 - 7).
-Superficial, quickly made judgments regarding whom we should accept or reject are many times WRONG because we do not take into account a person's character and heart, as James further points out.
+Superficial judgments regarding whom we should accept or reject, based on things like dress, are many times wrong because we do not take into account a person's character and heart, as James further points out.

 God tells us he does not judge based on how people dress or what they physically look like but by their heart (1Samuel 16:6 - 7).
 Christ himself commanded we are not to judge others based strictly on their outward appearance (John 7:24).

-It is important to realize that the Bible does not command us to dress according to "the upper class style of the day."
+It is important to realize that the Bible does not command us to dress according to "the upper class style of the day" and does not lay out set rules for any dress code.
 Would services be better if all men wore tuxedos and women wore formal gowns?
 Should men always wear suits and ties?
 Should women always wear high heels?
 There does not seem to be any biblical precedent for any of these things.

-While the Bible condemns a strict dress code requiring those who attend services to wear expensive or "fancy" clothes, it may be expedient (as well as required legally) to have a common sense policy regarding clothing.
+While the Bible condemns a strict dress code requiring those who attend services to wear expensive or fancy clothes, it may be expedient (as well as required legally) to have a common sense policy regarding clothing.
 For example, some restaurants post a "no shoes, no shirt, no service" sign on their door.
 This is because local ordinances regarding protecting public health and safety require it.